chrisdunelm/DotNetWebToolkit/Readme.markdown

 DotNet Web Toolkit
 ===================

-DotNet Web Toolkit will be a toolkit for building web projects entirely in .NET languages , for example C#, F#, Visual Basic, ...
+DotNet Web Toolkit will be a toolkit for building web projects entirely in .NET languages *(C#/F#/VB,/...)* within Visual Studio 2011+

 The compiled code is converted to JavaScript that will run on all modern web browsers.